-Sub-Saharan Africa is often considered a special case when it comes to different preferences for ideal number of children across husband and wife.
+Sub-Saharan Africa is often considered a special case when it comes to different preferences for the ideal number of children across husband and wife.
 The father bears less of the cost of children than in other places because of the family structure, especially in West Africa (Caldwell, Orubuloye, and Caldwell 1992).
 It would seem that in cases like this, it would be beneficial to provide women with more control over use of contraceptives.
 An experiment in Zambia tried exactly that (Ashraf, Field, and Lee 2014).
-One group of women where given an individual voucher for free and immediate access contraceptives and, because the most popular contraceptives is injectables, the ability to hide contraceptive use from their partners if they wanted to.
-In the other group the husband were handed the vouchers and both the husband’s and wife’s signatures were required to redeem it.
+One group of women was given an individual voucher for free and immediate access to contraceptives.
+Because the most popular contraceptives are injectables, they were able to hide contraceptive use from their partners if they wanted to.
+In the other group, husbands were given the vouchers and both the husband’s and wife’s signatures were required to redeem it.
 As expected, the women who needed their husband’s signature were less likely to visit a family planning nurse and less likely to use injectable contraceptives.
-As a result these women were also more likely to have a birth.
-The caveat is that women who could potential conceal their use of contraceptives reported significant reductions in happiness, health, and ease of mind compared to the women in the group where both signatures were required.
+As a result, these women were also more likely to have a birth.
+The caveat is that women who could potentially conceal their use of contraceptives reported significant reductions in happiness, health, and ease of mind, compared to the women in the group where both signatures were required.

-When discussing difference in preferred number of children across men and women it is important to realize the is evidence that men, in fact, end up with more children (Field et al. 2016).
+When discussing differences in preferred number of children across men and women it is important to realize that men, in fact, end up with more children (Field et al. 2016).
 Using data from eight Sub-Saharan African countries, men have, on average, more children than women of the same cohort in seven out of the eight countries.
 The gaps are large, ranging from 0.8 children in Zambia to 4.6 children in Burkina Faso, but appear to be decreasing over time.
-This pattern is consistent with men partnering with younger women in a situation where the population is growing and with polygyny.
-This means that that differences in desired number of children are often mirrored in differences in actual achieved fertility.
+This pattern is consistent with men partnering with younger women in a situation where the population is growing and also with polygyny.
+This indicates that that differences in desired number of children are often mirrored in differences in actual achieved fertility.
 The implication is that there might not be an innate contradiction surrounding fertility behavior within couples (Field et al. 2016).

 Sex Preference

 An especially important aspect of intrahousehold allocation is the preference for children of a specific sex.
-The dominant version is a strong preference for sons in many countries; most notably in India and China.
+The dominant version is a strong preference for sons in many countries, most notably in India and China.
 The literature is somewhat fuzzy on what exactly constitutes son preference.
 One popular version is that for their ideal number of children, parents would prefer to have more sons than daughters, and the strength of son preference is then measured by how many more sons than daughters a family wants.
-This measure of son preference is commonly used in the literature (Clark 2000; Jensen and Oster 2009; Hu and Schlosser 2015 See, for example,).
+This measure of son preference is commonly used in the literature (e.g. Clark 2000; Jensen and Oster 2009; Hu and Schlosser 2015).
 Other versions are possible.
 Parents might, for example, have a preference for one son, but once that one son is secured they do not have strong preferences for the distribution between sons and daughters for the remaining children.